 The COVID-19 claims liability is based on the best estimate, taking into account relevant risks and uncertainties, of expenditure required to settle claims deferred as a result of surgeries and other health services restricted for policyholders during the COVID-19 pandemic.
 Medibank has an obligation to settle these claims as they become known in future periods.
 The liability is calculated by comparing the difference between the actual and expected volume of insured surgical and non-surgical procedures since the commencement of restrictions in March 2020 (the COVID-19 period).
-The expected claims level is based on the estimated underlying claims growth per Single Equivalent Unit per policy (PSEU) that would have occurred if the COVID-19 pandemic did not eventuate, taking into account changes in the customer base during the COVID-19 period.
+The expected claims level is based on the estimated underlying claims growth per Single Equivalent Unit per policy (PSEU) that would have occurred if the COVID-19 period.
 The key judgements and inputs to determine the expected claims level are detailed in Note 3(b)(vi).